solderneer/solderneer/site/src/content/letters/answer-the-call.md

 One lesson from the history of technology is that the interplay between technology and society is a radically important part of determining the benefits (and costs!) to our collective good.

-The internet which emerged alongside personal computing tells the story of how something that was designed once to be decentralized, open, transparent and interoperable can quickly become the exact opposite when exposed to larger societal systems.
+The internet which emerged alongside personal computing tells the story of how something that was once designed to be decentralized, open, transparent and interoperable can quickly become the exact opposite when exposed to larger societal systems.

 A quote by the sociobiologist, EO Wilson, clarifies this point:

 > The real problem of humanity is the following: we have Paleolithic emotions, medieval institutions, and god-like technology.

 Institutions and other societal systems are interdependent with us and the relations we hold with one another. _We make the systems, and then the systems make us._ But given the rapid change of pace in technology, I find it unlikely that previous methods of social organization will remain relevant for very much longer.
-The fundamental assumptions of religion, capitalism, communism and other mechanisms are being tested to their limits by our god-like technology.
+The fundamental assumptions of religion, capitalism, communism and other mechanisms are being tested to their limits by our technology.

 As a student, this is terrifying, like staring down the barrel of a gun and waiting for the trigger to go off.
 But hidden in the risk, is also opportunity to **participate in the reimagining of our social systems from first-principles**.
 Questions come to mind like:

 1. How might we imagine [plurality](https://pluriverse.world/) encoded into the fabric of society?
 2. How might we encourage mutualism and belonging?
-3. How might we create more paratelic spaces within our society?
+3. How might we create more [paratelic](https://en.wikipedia.org/wiki/Reversal_theory#Serious/Playful_(Telic/Paratelic)) spaces within our society?
 4. How might we have systems which work towards human flourishing rather than perpetual GDP growth?

-On this call are tangible themes like decentralized and evolutionary organizations, cryptocurrencies, digital governance, peer-to-peer, pluralism and mutualism.
-My ongoing work with [Happily Ever After](https://hea.care), is an experiment on these ideas, starting with just a very important social system- healthcare.
+Within this call are tangible themes like decentralized and evolutionary organizations, cryptocurrencies, digital governance, peer-to-peer, pluralism and mutualism.
+My ongoing work with [Happily Ever After](https://hea.care), is an experiment on these ideas, starting with a very important social system- healthcare.

 # _And it All_

 [Braiding Sweetgrass](https://www.goodreads.com/book/show/17465709-braiding-sweetgrass) by Robin Wall Kimmerer is still today, one of the most profound books I've had the opportunity to read.
 Robin reminds us of who we are, situated within the interdependent web of life that sustains us.
-We share this planet not just with other people, but all other forms of life, which calls upon us (and me) to think: what are we responsible for?
+We share this planet not just with other people, but all other forms of life, which call upon us (and me) to think: what are we responsible for?

-Robin calls on us to appreciate the gifts of sunlight, food, water and air, and to notice that the currency of a gift economy, at its root, is reciprocity.
+Robin asks us to appreciate the gifts of sunlight, food, water and air, and to notice that the currency of a gift economy, at its root, is reciprocity.

 > If citizenship is a matter of shared beliefs, then I believe in the democracy of species.
 If citizenship means an oath of loyalty to a leader, then I choose the leader of the trees.
 If good citizens agree to uphold the laws of the nation, then I choose natural law, the law of reciprocity, of regeneration, of mutual flourishing.